edward-mn/edward-mn/README.md

 ### :boy: About me
 I'm Edward, costumer sucess at [Monde Sistemas](https://www.monde.com.br/), currently I work on help the clients and in system usability.
-I worked there previously as :star:development trainee about 2years, in that time I worked with: Delphi, PostgresSQL and Ruby on Rails.
+I worked there previously as :star:development trainee about 2years, in that time I worked with: <strong>Delphi, PostgresSQL and Ruby on Rails</strong>.

 > I :heart: programming and see it as a powerful tool that can help anyone!